SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   The APIs come from here
   https://github.com/apple/swift-syntax/blob/main/Sources/SwiftSyntaxBuilder/Syntax%2BStringInterpolation.swift

-XXX mention idempotency and sandboxing

-## Debugging macros

-- Ways to view the macro expansion while debugging.
-  The SE prototype provides `-Xfrontend -dump-macro-expansions` for this.
-  [XXX TR: Is this flag what we should suggest folks use, or will there be better command-line options coming?]

 - Attached macros follow the same general model as expression macros, but with more moving parts.